Dominique A: Beginning of a career

-He began, at the start of the 1990s, to record more songs, which were both minimalist and rock in style.
+Dominique began, at the start of the 1990s, to record more songs, which were both minimalist and rock in style.
 He wanted to break with the traditional chanson, which he considered to be more literary than musical.
+Dominique's influences included the bands Orchestral Manoeuvres in the Dark and Suicide.

-His first CD, released by the Nantes label, Lithium, met with critical acclaim, appreciated by the eminent alternative magazine, Les Inrockuptibles, and by Bernard Lenoir, the 'John Peel' of France.
+Dominique's first CD, released by the Nantes label, Lithium, met with critical acclaim, appreciated by the eminent alternative magazine, Les Inrockuptibles, and by Bernard Lenoir, the 'John Peel' of France.
 Furthermore, his song, Le Courage des oiseaux, (the Courage of the Birds), was an underground hit.

 From 1992 onwards, he started to produce more and more live shows, either with a backing band, or solo.
 His commercial success grew in 1995, with Le twenty-two bar, a single off the album, La Mémoire Neuve, but this success left a bitter taste in Dominique's mouth, as he considered the song to be particularly badly written.

 In 2000, he composed the score for Antoine Desrosières' black comedy film Banqueroute.

-Dominique has cited Orchestral Manoeuvres in the Dark and Suicide as influences.

-In 2001, on the album Auguri produced by John Parish, he covered a song by the group Polyphonic Size, Je t'ai Toujours Aimee.
+In 2001, on the album Auguri produced by John Parish, Dominique covered a song by the group Polyphonic Size, Je t'ai Toujours Aimee.